baek-jinoo/AIND-Constraint_Satisfaction/README.md

 To launch the notebook, run the following command from a terminal with anaconda3 installed and on the application path:

     jupyter notebook AIND-Constraint_Satisfaction.ipynb

+Notes by Jin:

+You can run this by setting up anaconda with an environment that installs the imported modules shown in the jupyter notebook

+### Backtracking Algorithm

+Implemented the backtracking search algorithm in the AIMA textbook

+#### Optimizations

+Also added the most restricted variable search as part of the backtracking search process Ordering with most count to optimize the constraint satisfaction process

+mrv
+least constraining value
+MAC
+Used unit tests to validate the optimizations

+### Image of outcome (TODO)